ASSERT-KTH/jdbl/README.md

 ## What is JDBL?

-JDBL is a tool for automatically specialize Java applications through dynamic and static debloat at build time.
-JDBL removes unused classes and methods from Maven projects (including its dependencies), as well as the Java Runtime Environment (JRE).
-To do so, JDBL collects execution traces by [instrumenting](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) and transforming the bytecode on-the-fly during the distinct Maven building phases.
-JDBL can be used as a Maven plugin or executed out-of-the-box as a standalone Java application.
+JDBL is a **J**ava **D**e**B****L**oating tool.
+With JDBL, developers can specialize Java applications automatically through dynamic debloat at build time.
+JDBL executes the application and removes unused classes and methods from Maven projects (including its dependencies).
+To do so, JDBL collects execution traces by [instrumenting](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) and transforming the bytecode on-the-fly before Maven creates the application bundle.
+JDBL can be used as a Maven plugin (see [usage](##usage)).

 ## How does it work?

-JDBL runs before executing the `package` phase of the Maven build lifecycle.
-It detects all the types referenced in the project under analysis, as well as in its declared dependencies, at run-time.
+JDBL is executed before executing the `package` phase of the Maven build lifecycle.
+It first exectutes and monitor all the types referenced in the project under analysis, as well as in its declared dependencies, at run-time.
 Then, JDBL removes all the unused class members (i.e., classes and methods), depending on the debloating strategy utilized.

 DepClean supports three types of debloating strategies: